 • Carrying and loading equipment and materials

-• Supporting the installation, maintenance and repair of heating and cooling systems
+• Supporting the installation, maintenance and repair of HVAC systems

 How Do You Apply to Be an HVAC Helper?

-To become an HVAC helper, individuals typically need to complete a vocational training program or an apprenticeship.
-It takes an average of several months to a year to complete these programs, which provide hands-on training in the installation and maintenance of HVAC systems.
+To start as an HVAC helper, you generally start by completing a training program or an apprenticeship.
+Completing either may take several months to a year, and should provide hands-on training in the installation and maintenance of HVAC systems.
 Many programs extend classes to cover related subjects, such as electrical theory and safety practices.

-As soon as they complete a training or apprenticeship program, HVAC helpers can then receive certification from a known organization, including the HVAC Excellence or the Air Conditioning Contractors of America.
-You'll become certified after passing an exam, although some programs also require sufficient on-site work experience or continuing education credits.
+As soon as they complete a training or apprenticeship program, HVAC helpers may choose to become certified by a professional organization, such as the HVAC Excellence or the Air Conditioning Contractors of America.
+Becoming certified requires passing a test as well as a specific amount of work experience or continuing education credits.

 What Is an HVAC Helper's Salary?

-As reported by the Bureau of Labor Statistics, typical starting wage for HVAC helpers is around $37,000, though a few HVAC helpers may earn more or less than this amount.
-With experience and additional training, HVAC helpers can transition to becoming truly professional HVAC technicians, which typically earn higher salaries.
+As reported by the Bureau of Labor Statistics, the median annual wage for HVAC helpers is approximately $37,000, though a few HVAC helpers can eventually earn more.
+With experience and more training programs, HVAC helpers can graduate into truly professional HVAC technicians, which typically earn higher salaries.